highnith/JordanfyServer/README.md

 ## Jordanfy
 Jordanfy is a music player.
-Jordanfy Client is based on Python FastAPI and meant to be executed in a docker container.
+Jordanfy Server is based on Python FastAPI and meant to be executed in a docker container.